So, you've always wanted to learn about backpacking but didn't know where to start. Well, you've found the right place.

 DAY 3: RETURN TO BASECAMP

 Day three will find you waking in the middle of nature; there is no reason to hurry - you might as well enjoy a leisurely morning and coffee.
 Take your time, because after you hike out it's back to civilization.
+We'll have a discussion group about our experiences, challenges and take-aways.

 Note about itinerary changes: We do our best to operate each trip as closely as possible to the published itinerary, however there are sometimes forces outside of our control that could require us to make adjustments to the operations of a trip.
 These include but are not limited to weather, natural disasters, road closures, park closures, campsite availability, emergency guest illness or injury.